I’ve been struggling to visualize what micro-progressions and

 Students don’t respond to the teaching tools anymore

-a.
-Use pop culture to connect the teaching tool the students
+Use pop culture to connect the teaching tool

 b.
 Metaphors can be memorable